fraser-lab/fraser-lab.github.io/courses/computing_2023/index.md

     - logging in
     - dev node v. login node
     - file transfer
+    -     - scp FASTA list up to wynton
+    - List files
+    - Create another folder and a new file called myfavoritefile.txt
+        - scp this file back down to your computer
     - vi and how to do insert mode, write, quit - note that there are many other things, but that we aren't using them
     - how to make a bash script

+### Sept 19 - 9AM
 - job submission 101 to run the translation script in parallel rather than in a for loop in a single script

-### Sept 19 - 9AM
 - structure prediction and pipeline building (Wynton - SW)
     - run alphafold on the sequences in your folder

+### Sept 20 - 9AM
 - plotting results (local - JF)
     - install conda
     - plot the distribution of gene lengths in your folder
-    - show an example from enzyme kinetics
+    - show an example from ITC

-### Sept 20 - 9AM
 - download alphafold files and visualize in pymol or chimera